1.6. Status and Error Logging

 These environment variables may be set to a filename string.
 There are two

-.
-These two filenames will
+special filenames: stdout and stderr.
+These two filenames will result in

-was set at build-time to a level lower than
+If SUNDIALS_LOGGING_LEVEL was set at build-time to a level lower than

 the corresponding environment variable, then setting the environment variable

 will do nothing.
-For example, if the logging level is set to 2
+For example, if the logging level is set to 2 (errors and

-warnings), setting SUNLOGGER_INFO_FILENAME
+warnings), setting SUNLOGGER_INFO_FILENAME will do nothing.

 Warning